vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

 # DRAFT DRAFT WIP WIP DRAFT DRAFT WIP WIP

-There are three main steps involved in deploying Tanzu Community Edition:
+There are three main steps involved in deploying Tanzu Community Edition.
+The following section describes the main steps and how they are invoked:

 1. Install the Tanzu CLI.
 You will download this from GitHub.
+2. Create a cluster for your workloads.
+There are two ways to approach this:
+    a.
+Create a management cluster and then create a workload cluster:
-2. Create a management or stand-alone cluster.
-The recommended method is to use the Tanzu Kubernetes Grid Installer.
+        - Create the management cluster using the Tanzu Kubernetes Grid Installer.
 This installer is initiated from the Tanzu CLI using the ``tanzu management-cluster create --ui`` command.
-3. Create a workload cluster using the Tanzu CLI.
+        - Create a workload cluster using the Tanzu CLI.
+    b.
+Create a stand-alone cluster for your workloads.
+A stand-alone cluster can be a quicker method to get a cluster up and running.
 4. Install and configure packages on your cluster using the Tanzu CLI.

+This section provides descriptions of the components  you can deploy

+## Tanzu CLI description

+## Management cluster description
-Description 1: After you deploy the Tanzu ClI, this is the first element you deploy.
+After you deploy the Tanzu ClI, this is the first element you deploy.
 The management cluster  provides management and operations for your instance.
-It runs Cluster-API which is used to create your workload clusters, as well as creating shared services for all your clusters within the instance.
-A management cluster can be deployed using the Tanzu Kubernets Grid installer ui.
+It runs Cluster-API which is used to create workload clusters, as well as creating shared services for all the clusters within the instance.
+The management cluster is not intended to be used for application workloads.
+A management cluster is deployed using the Tanzu Kubernets Grid Installer.

-Description 2: This is the first architectural components to be deployed for creating a TKG instance.
-The management cluster is a dedicated cluster for management and operation of your whole TKG instance infrastructure.
-A management cluster will have Antrea networking enabled by default.
-This runs cluster API to create the additional clusters for your workloads to run, as well as the shared and in-cluster services for all clusters within the instance to use.
-Note: It is not recommended that the management cluster be used as a general-purpose compute environment for your application workloads.

-Workload cluster
+## Workload cluster description

-Description 1: After you have deployed the managment cluster, you deploy the workload clusters.
-The workload clusters are deployed by the management cluster.
-The workload clusters are deployed using the Tanzu CLI only, there is no UI available for this.
-The workload clusters will be used to run your applications.
-You can deploy multiple clusters at the Kubernetes versions you need.
-The management and workload clusters can be different versions.
+After you deploy the management cluster, you can deploy a workload cluster.
+The workload cluster is deployed by the management cluster.
+The workload cluster is used to run your application workloads.
+The workload clusters is deployed using the Tanzu CLI.

-Description 2: Once you have deployed your management cluster, you can deploy additional CNCF conformant Kubernetes clusters and manage their full lifecycle.
-These clusters are designed to run your application workloads, managed via your management cluster.
-These clusters can run different Kubernetes versions as required.
-These clusters use Antrea networking by default.

-These clusters are referred to as Workload Clusters when working with the Tanzu CLI.